AG-Boerries/MIRACUM-Pipe/docker/README.md

 # Docker
-For development, we recommend to use the hierarchical docker stack.
+For development, we recommend to use the hierarchical docker stack, in order to save time while testing and building (the full production build can take about 3 hours)

 This stack is based on
 - Dockerfile_base
     Based on `debian:10` the linux environment is included into this file.
 All system tools are setup.